jtunnicl/GRATE/nesi-project/README.md

 There was still a dependency on Qt due to the use of `QDateTime`.
 This was removed by adding a custom date/time object in *gratetime.cpp*.

-The headless version now builds without any requirement on Qt.
+The headless version now builds without any dependency on Qt.

 ## Testing